 Graeber’s notion of bullshit jobs became reality: people spending careers moving data from one rectangle on their monitor to another.
 This wasn’t work in the economic sense of creating value – it was a side effect of SaaS modularity and weak interoperability.

 The information organization tax was massive.
-Meetings, cross-departmental handoffs, redundant reporting – all to coordinate intelligence scattered across dozens of silos.
+Meetings, cross-departmental handoffs, redundant reporting – all to coordinate intelligence scattered across silos.

 This era also saw the rise of IT Consulting and Outsourcing, with inherent misaligned incentives.
 Shoddy software was developed to maximize overall contract value, including system integration, data migration, and ongoing maintenance contract renewals.
 The now-hollowed-out IT departments were no longer technical enough to ensure quality of work.
 Boeing’s outsourcing of its software design through layers of sub-contracting was the biggest showcase of this failure.